CassandraYe1/Interpolation_nonlinear_diffusion/README.md

 where the radiation diffusion coefficient $D_L, K_L$ also adopts the flux-limited form, expressed as $D_L = \frac{1}{3\sigma_{\alpha}+\frac{|\nabla E|}{E}}, \sigma_{\alpha} = \frac{z^3}{E^{3/4}}, K_L = \frac{T^4}{T^{3/2}z+T^{5/2}|\nabla T|}$ .

-For the single-temperature and two-temperature problems mentioned above, the ionization degree function $z$ can be classified into the following three cases:
+For the single-temperature and two-temperature problems mentioned above, the ionization function $z$ can be classified into the following three cases:

    (1)zconst: Always $z=1$